chatter/dotfiles/README.md

 Set of configuration files for quickly setting up a new Mac OS X environment, along with essential applications.

-After checking out this repo, if you want the latest versions of the included submodules run `git submodules update --remote`.
+After checking out this repo, you will need to grab the submodules as well which can be done via the following command: `git submodules init && git submodules update --remote`

 # Installing Applications